 The Group's investments in its associates and joint ventures are accounted for using the equity method.
-Under this method, the consolidated financial statements show the Group's investment in and share of net assets of the associate or joint venture.
-Any premium over net assets paid to acquire an interest in an associate or joint venture is recognized as goodwill within the same line as the underlying investment.
-The statement of profit or loss reflects the Group's share of the results of operations of the associate or joint venture.
-Any change in OCI of those investees is presented as part of the Group's OCI.
-In addition, when there has been a change recognized directly in the equity of the associate or joint venture, the Group recognizes its share of any changes, when applicable, in the statement of changes in equity.
-Unrealized gains and losses resulting from transactions between the Group and the associate or joint venture are eliminated to the extent of the interest in the associate or joint venture.
+Under this method, the consolidated financial statements show the Group's investment in and share of net assets of the associate the goodwill is allocated.
+The recoverable amounts of all mateor joint venture.
+Any premium over net assets paid to acquire an interest in an associate or joint venture is recognized as rial intangible assets and property, plant and equipment have also been based on their value in use.
+The impairment testing goodwill within the same line as the underlying investment.
+The statement of profit or loss reflects the Group's share of of goodwill is based on numerous judgmental estimates of the the results of operations of the associate or joint venture.
+Any present value of the cash flows which effect the valuation of the change in OCI of those investees is presented as part of the cash generating units (CGU) pertaining to the goodwill.
+Cash Group's OCI.
+In addition, when there has been a change recogflow forecasts are made based on CGU specific historical data. nized directly in the equity of the associate or joint venture, the order book, the current market situation and industry specific Group recognizes its share of any changes, when applicable, in information of the future growth possibilities.
+These assumptions the statement of changes in equity.
+Unrealized gains and losses are reviewed annually as part of management's budgeting and resulting from transactions between the Group and the assostrategic planning cycles and can be subject to significant adjustciate or joint venture are eliminated to the extent of the interest ment as arising from the development of the global economy, pressure from competitors' products as well as changes in in the associate or joint venture.
+After application of the equity method, the Group determines raw material prices and operating expenses.
+The value of the benefits and savings from the efficiency improvement programs whether it is necessary to recognize an impairment loss on its already announced and included in certain cash flow estimates investment in its associate or joint venture.
+At each reporting date, the Group determines whether there is objective evidence are also subjective and based on management's best estimate of the impact.
+The fair value of the CGUs is determined using a that the investment in the associate or joint venture is impaired.
+If there is such evidence, the Group calculates the amount of derived weighted average cost of capital as the rate to discount impairment as the difference between the recoverable amount estimated future cash flows.
+The discount rate used may not be indicative of actual rates obtained in the markets in the future. of the associate or joint venture and its carrying value, and then recognizes the loss as Share of profit of an associate and a See note 13.

-After application of the equity method, the Group determines whether it is necessary to recognize an impairment loss on its investment in its associate or joint venture.
-At each reporting date, the Group determines whether there is objective evidence that the investment in the associate or joint venture is impaired.
-If there is such evidence, the Group calculates the amount of impairment as the difference between the recoverable amount of the associate or joint venture and its carrying value, and then recognizes the loss as Share of profit of an associate and a joint venture in the statement of profit or loss.
+joint venture in the statement of profit or loss.